Opening a wine bottle is somewhere between opening a gift and a time capsule. It’s part celebration and part transmission.

 That’s why, in the grand scheme of opening bottles, opening wine bottles is a touch more involved.
 It’s also really hard to do if you don’t have the right tool on hand.

 And, thankfully, your ability to hit a standard wine pour or provide the right glassware to aerate your wine doesn’t hinge on whether or not you opened the bottle with a shoe.
+You also won't need to know how to clean a wine decanter.
 Though you may find one of these top wine aerators handy.

 How to Open a Wine Bottle with a Corkscrew